BU-CLOUD-S20/Design-and-Implementation-of-a-Kubernetes-operator-for-a-cloud-native-application/README.md

 The scope of the project is to develop an operator (CRD + controller) for a sample application.

 Features:
-* Design CRD (which includes the schema)
+* Design Custome Resouces Definition (which includes the schema)
-* Design and implement the CDR controller
+* Design and implement the Custome Resouces Definition controller
 * Testing and the controller and refine it

 ## 4. Installation: